 Scrambling Eggs at 616 Yards with 6mmBRX

 Can you hit an egg at 600+ yards?
 We mean hit it reliably — not just by luck.
 To do that you’ll need good shooting skills and a very accurate rifle.
 How accurate?
 Well, a chicken egg is, on average, 2 1/4 inches (57 mm) long and 1 3/4 inches (44.5 mm) in diameter.
 That means to hit an egg (on demand) at 600 yards, you’ll need a rifle capable of 1/3-MOA accuracy (or better).
-Forum member DukeDuke has such a gun, and he demonstrated its egg-busting prowess in a recent video.
-DukeDuke’s rifle is chambered in 6BRX and its loaded with DTAC 115gr bullets pushed by Alliant Reloder 17.
+Forum member DukeDuke has such a gun, and he demonstrated its egg-busting prowess in this short video.
+DukeDuke’s rifle is chambered in 6BRX (a 30° 6BR Improved) and it’s loaded with DTAC 115gr bullets pushed by Alliant Reloder 17.
 In the video, the eggs are placed on top of poles set 616 yards from the firing line.

 As you can see in the video, that’s a heck of a nice shooting range where DukeDuke scrambled those eggs at 616 yards.
 The range is situated just outside of Lake Jackson, Texas.
 As for the gun… the action is a Rem 700 SA BDL, blueprinted and bedded in a Rem/HS Precision PSS stock.
 The 31″ barrel is 1:8″-twist Broughton.
 The “P3″ on the barrel stands for Porter’s Precision Products, Lake Jackson, TX.
 The rifle was built by Kenneth Porter.
-The load was 115gr DTAC with 33.5 grains of RL-17 at 2950 fps touching the lands, COL is 2.400″.
-DukeDuke promises to send some detail photos of the rifle.
-Stay tuned….
+The load was 33.5 grains of RL-17 at 2950 fps, with 115gr DTAC bullets touching the lands.
+Cartridge OAL is 2.400″.

 - 1000-Yard Williamsport Egg Shoot